sumixav/user-activity/README.md

 ## Deployment

-This project is hosted on AWS Amplify
+This project is hosted on AWS Amplify.<br />
 Project link : https://master.dqg5808a6gehx.amplifyapp.com

 ## Available Scripts